 Parent and child fees are charged at a full fee for the child and parent if under 18, or 1/2 fee for the parent (s) if the parents are over 18.
 Full fee for each additional sibling.

-Additional bonus payments of £100 are paid to help with birthdays, holidays and Christmas.
+Additional bonus payments of £100 (per child) are paid to help with birthdays, summer holidays and Christmas.

 But we all deserve a break right?
-We understand that foster carers may want a well deserved break,we therefore provide 14 days’ paid holiday every year to carers and their families.
+We understand that foster carers may want a well deserved rest, we therefore provide 14 days’ paid holiday every year to carers and their families.

 'We have felt well supported with Diagrama, they help us think through things realistically and consider our whole family'

 You want to make sure that you will be financially secure as a foster carer.
 We get it.
 So we’ve put together a few examples to help you see whether fostering is the right financial choice for you.